aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

 This might be enough to understand the reason why the calculation failed.

-However, AiiDA provides some extra tools for troubleshooting in a more compact way, for starters, even if the calculation failed you can read a summary of it by running ``verdi process show <pk>``:
+AiiDA provides further tools for troubleshooting in a more compact way.
+For any calculation, both successful and failed, you can get a summary by:

 .. code:: console